Community 19.09.24

 A programme that defines the impact both the AWRC and Sheffield Olympic Legacy Park can have is Active Together, a pioneering exercise, nutrition and wellbeing cancer support service that has helped more than 1,000 people in Sheffield prepare for and recover from cancer treatment, which recently received a £4 million funding boost to expand across South Yorkshire.

-The service is designed and delivered by experts at the AWRC in partnership with Sheffield Teaching Hospitals and funded by Yorkshire Cancer Research.
+The service is designed and delivered by experts at the AWRC in partnership with Sheffield Teaching Hospitals NHS Foundation Trust and funded by Yorkshire Cancer Research.

 The service offers free, personalised fitness, nutrition, and wellbeing support to help people with cancer prepare for, respond to, and recover after treatment.
 It aims to save lives by increasing cancer treatment options, reducing side-effects, speeding up recovery and improving long-term health outcomes.